 Medicare Exists to Protect Patients

 In conclusion, although there are challenges with billing Medicare, there are challenges in running any business.
 Some business models work better with certain payer sources than others.
 At the end of the day, Medicare exists to protect its beneficiaries, and Congress will consider this of great importance.
-As with all other payment and regulatory changes in the past few years, we must self-reflect about how we practice and the type and quality of therapy we provide.
+As with all other payment and regulatory changes in the past few years, we must self-reflect on how we practice and the type and quality of therapy we provide.

-- Home Modifications and Occupational Therapy
+- AOTA: Home Modifications and Occupational Therapy

-- AOTA’s Home Modifications Page
+- AOTA: AOTA’s Home Modifications Page

 - Medicare ABN Noncoverage FAQ